Continuity Analyst / Subject Matter Expert (SME) to Assist NA-40

 experts in varying fields of security and emergency operations disciplines.

-- Extensive experience with the Microsoft Office Suite, including advanced word processing using Microsoft Word, as well as Excel, PowerPoint, and Outlook.
+- Extensive experience with the Microsoft Office Suite, including advanced word processing using Word, as well as Excel, PowerPoint, and Outlook.

 - Able to sit for extended periods and perform work in an office environment, including extensive use of computers, under sometimes stressful conditions.